 - Eat seasonally.
 Eat all the strawberries and asparagus you can in the spring and summer.
 Likewise, eat winter squash and potatoes in the winter.

 - Travel with your own food.
 You can do this if you are on a little weekend get away.
 Of course it’s harder if you’re gone longer than a few days or if you’re flying, but we recently went out of town and I’m happy to report that we took and ate our own food since we were traveling in a car.
-We also went away for the 4th of July and again, we packed a cooler and mostly ate our own food.
+We also went away for the 4th of July last year, and again, we packed a cooler and mostly ate our own food.
 You can figure you save $100/day if you can travel with your own food.
 Even if you eat breakfast and lunch from a cooler and eat dinner in a restaurant, you’ll save $$.
+If you fly, consider staying in an Air B&B or VRBO so you have a kitchen to cook in.

 - Incorporate some super cheap meals.
-Beans and rice go a long way.
-Banana’s are cheap.
+Beans and rice go a long way, and so do potatoes.
+Banana’s used to be cheap and you can shop around.
+Although prices at Costco and Natural Grocers have gone up at the time of this writing, I can still buy them for .59 cents a pound at our local IgA.
 Potatoes and sweet potatoes are cheap and versatile if you get creative or do a little Instagramming.
 I bet I’ve seen 15 different ways to eat potatoes – from making a pizza crust to doing PoTaco bowls!

-- Make your own salad dressing A bottle of quality dressing is $3 to $5 a bottle if you don’t want canola or safflower/sunflower oils.
-I can top make a batch of dressing that will last all week for a fraction of that.
+- Make your own salad dressing A small bottle of quality dressing is $3 to $5 a bottle if you don’t want canola or safflower/sunflower oils.
+I can top make a batch of dressing that will last all week for about $1.
 We eat this vegan DIY Caesar dressing a lot!

 - Grow your own sprouts!
 They are $3.50 to $5 for a little box of sprouts.
 You can buy seeds and make your own for pennies a batch.
 Sprouts add vital live nutrients to your nutritional intake.
 I sprout Broccoli seeds, or just plain alfalfa seeds, frequently.
 I add the mature sprouts to my smoothies, salads, and wraps.